Korea War and Korea Service Veterans, Allies from Korea, Korean Americans,

 All Military Personnel, Families, Dependents, Friends-

-concluded in Tokyo Bay a little less than five years earlier—war material of that conflict still lay scattered
+had concluded in Tokyo Bay a little less than five years earlier—war material of that conflict still lay

-about throughout Asia and the Pacific—in Germany rubble piles still blocked streets, and the IRON CURTAIN barred
+scattered about throughout Asia and the Pacific—in Germany rubble piles still blocked streets, and the IRON

 and the 5th Air Force began raids on North Korean airfields.

-warfare, has not stopped the war.
-Hundreds of thousands of Korean armed forces and US forces have served freedom
+open warfare, has not stopped the war.
+Hundreds of thousands of Korean armed forces and US forces have served

-in Korea since 1950 and today still remain vigilant and ready to defend the brilliant freedom which arose from
+freedom in Korea since 1950 and today still remain vigilant and ready to defend the brilliant freedom which

 Today the Republic of Korea is an economic and democratic giant among the nations of the world and is